Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-We have not covered that aspect yet
+We didn't get to the focus on foodwaste as a global issue.

-What were the most creative food waste solution suggestions? ongoing investigation
+What were the most creative food waste solution suggestions?
+Lots of recipe ideas, free lunches for students made by other students.

 Did the resource encourage new ways of thinking and talking about the value food?